 Enexis's overall score for Factor 2 is supported by the high technical operating performance of Dutch networks, which is generally solid compared with European peers.
 Enexis's low average annual outage time reflects the extremely high reliability of the company's network assets.
 The Baa score reflects Enexis's strong focus on cost efficiency and performance in line with regulatory benchmarks.
 To improve its score under the "Cost Efficiency" sub-factor, Enexis would need to build a strong track record of outperforming the regulator's benchmarks across regulatory periods.
-Given its annual investment plan, which stood at EUR445 million in 2011 and is expected to remain at this level in the medium term, Enexis scores Baa under the "Scale and Complexity of Capital Programme" sub-factor.
+Given its annual investment plan, gross investments (excluding contributions from third parties) grew 13% to EUR504 million in 2012 (EUR229 million for 1H 2013) and is expected to remain at this level in 2013, Enexis scores Baa under the "Scale and Complexity of Capital Programme" sub-factor.